Mental health in the Middle East

 The study of mental health in the Middle East is an area of research that continues to grow in its scope and content.
-In 1998, the World Mental Health Survey Initiative was conducted by the World Federation for Mental Health.
-The (WFMH) was originally created in 1948 and works in concert with the World Health Organization (WHO).
-The 1998 survey sought to help define and clarify mental health Issues across many societies.
+As of May 10, 2019, WHO study shows over 70 countries and territories across six regions, including Egypt, Iraq, Jordan, Lebanon, the occupied Palestinian territory, Qatar, Syria, Tunisia, the UAE, and Yemen, have prioritized coverage of mental health conditions.

 To accurately evaluate and understand the mental health issues of the Middle East, one must take into account the geographic, historical, cultural, and social influences of that part of the world.
 While each of the many countries commonly considered part of the "Middle East" is unique, there is a binding ethnic fabric that should be considered.
 Firstly, the Middle East is the origin of many of the major world religions.
 Christianity, Judaism and Islam, all began in this region.
 Of these many religions, Islam has had the most lasting and culturally significant influence on the region, encompassing well over ninety percent (90%) of the population by some measurements.
 The tenets of the Islamic faith, and its strict purpose, certainly have served as both a guide and a hindrance to the practices' of mental health care providers in the Middle East.
 There is a conflict between ancient religious teachings and the modern day or "Western world" approach to the issues of mental health.